MananGandhi1810/FluxGate/README.md

     git clone
     ```

-2. Install dependencies:
+2. Copy the `.env.example` file to `.env` and update the environment variables:
     ```bash
-    npm install
+    cp .env.example .env
     ```

-3. Copy the `.env.example` file to `.env` and fill in the required environment variables.
+3. Change the password in the docker-compose.yml file:

-4. Run the development server:
     ```bash
-    npm run dev
+    - POSTGRES_PASSWORD=your_password
     ```

-5. Navigate to `http://localhost:3000` to access the platform.
+3. Deploy the application using Docker Compose:
+    ```bash
+    docker-compose up -d
+    ```

+4. Access the application at `http://localhost:3000`.

 ## Future Scope